 (Editor's Note: The John Wetton of Family and King Crimson was the same John Wetton who played bass and sang lead for the eighties supergroup Asia.
 So in 1982, after buying all those Blind Faith records thirteen years earlier, Americans were once again buying records from an all-star British rock quartet whose bass player was known for his gig in Family.
 History does indeed repeat itself.
 Wetton died of cancer in 2017.)

-(The original die-cut sleeve for the Bandstand album on vinyl.
+(Two pictures of the original die-cut sleeve for the Bandstand album on vinyl.
 I have this one, too.)

 --